HCMC Marathon 2019: Will You Conquer this Magical City?

 Venue: 289 Hai Ba Trung st, District 3

 Description: This is the second oldest and largest church of the city to the Saigon Notre Dame Basilica.
 It was constructed during the French colonial period in the 1880s with Romanesque style and Gothic and Renaissance elements.
 The church is a much-loved figure in the local community.
 Now, after so many times of reconstructed, it's covered in Pink which makes its unique look.

 Venue: 127-129 Bui Vien st, District 1 or 26 Ly Tu Trong st, District 1

 Description: Bringing the unique taste of Vietnam during the 1980s era.
 Coming to Cộng's like taking a bus to travel back in time.

 Must order: Coffee with coconut milk (VND 65,000/ $2)

 Price range: VND 30,000-100,000 ($1.5 - $4)

 Description: Filled with many restaurants, coffee shops, tea houses, and fashion shops, shoppers can combine a shopping spree with coffee-hopping with an Instagram-worthy background at every corner.
 This once abandoned building on the walking street is now a rising cultural spot and a must-visit for all locals and travelers of the city.

 Price range: VND50,000-500,000 ($2-$20)

 What appeals to you most about the prospect of running the 2019 HCMC?
-Are you eager to involve your children in this international event or do you love meeting runners from other nations because it broadens your perspective on all aspects of your life?
+Are you eager to involve your children in this worldwide event or do you love meeting runners from other nations because it broadens your perspective on all aspects of your life?